 - If you’d like a better rate, just ask – If you have been a good customer you can call the credit card company and ask for a better rate.
 Try telling them that you received an offer from another company with a better credit card rate; odds are they can lower it for you.
 Make sure you understand what the new rate is though.
-It may only apply to new purchases not your outstanding balance (see what happened to me).
+It may only apply to new purchases not your outstanding balance.

 - Don’t be left holding all the cards – If you have a lot of cards it means you can do a lot of spending damage.
 This is bad for both you wallet and your credit score.
 Get rid of credit cards you hardly use or ask that the credits limits be lowered (a high credit limit can hurt you for some credit card companies).

 Of course you should also watch your spending as well.
 Don’t abuse your card and know what you can really afford.